gcassel/Modular-Organizing-Terminology/terms/simplicity.md

 #### Notes

 Most elements are [forms](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md); however, a perfectly simple element isn't a form at all.
-(It may however be part of forms.)
+(It could however be part of one or more forms.)

 #### Related Terms